-Lea rning Outcome - The learner will: Asse ssment Criterion - The learner can: 1 Understand current legislation, policy and good practice related to removing wound drains 1.1 Summarise the current legislation, national guidelines and local policies and protocols which affect own role 1.2 Identify the procedures relating to removing wound drains 1.3 Explain when good practice suggests it may be necessary to seek assistance 2 Understand factors related to the removal of wound drains 2.1 Describe the anatomy and physiology of the skin and underlying structures 2.2 Identify the types, purpose and function of materials and equipment required in relation to removing wound drains 2.3 Summarise the methods and techniques for preparing and applying dressings and wound supports 2.4 Explain how to measure the individual's wound drainage prior to removal as directed by an appropriate person 2.5 Explain the hazards associated with measuring wound drainage and removing wound drainage and removing wound drains 3 Be able to prepare to remove wound drains 3.1 Select relevant equipment and check that it is fit for purpose 3.2 Prepare the drainage system in accordance with local policies and procedures and manufacturer's guidance 4 Be able to remove wound drains 4.1 Apply health and safety measures relevant to removing wound drains 4.2 Apply standard precautions for infection control
+100 rning Outcome - The learner will: ٨٠٠٠ ssment Criterion - The learner can: Led rning Outcome - The learner will.
+ASSE ssment Criterion - The learner can.
+1 Understand current legislation, policy and good practice related to removing wound drains 1.1 Summarise the current legislation, national guidelines and local policies and protocols which affect own role 1.2 Identify the procedures relating to removing wound drains 1.3 Explain when good practice suggests it may be necessary to seek assistance 2 Understand factors related to the removal of wound drains 2.1 Describe the anatomy and physiology of the skin and underlying structures 2.2 Identify the types, purpose and function of materials and equipment required in relation to removing wound drains 2.3 Summarise the methods and techniques for preparing and applying dressings and wound supports 2.4 Explain how to measure the individual's wound drainage prior to removal as directed by an appropriate person 2.5 Explain the hazards associated with measuring wound drainage and removing wound drainage and removing wound drains 3 Be able to prepare to remove wound drains 3.1 Select relevant equipment and check that it is fit for purpose 3.2 Prepare the drainage system in accordance with local policies and procedures and manufacturer's guidance 4 Be able to remove wound drains 4.1 Apply health and safety measures relevant to removing wound drains 4.2 Apply standard precautions for infection control

-Lea rning Outcome - The learner will: Asses ssment Criterion - The learner can: 4.3 Confirm the individual's identity and obtain valid consent 5 4.4 Communicate accurate information in a way that is sensitive to the personal beliefs and preferences of the individual 4.5 Carry out wound drain removal in accordance with local policy and protocol 4.6 Dispose of used wound drainage systems and equipment according to local policy and protocol Be able to care for and support the individual during and after the 5.1 Communicate accurate information in a way that is sensitive to the personal beliefs and preferences of the individual Carry out wound drain removal in accordance with local policy and protocol Dispose of used wound drainage systems and equipment according to local policy and protocol Reassure the individual throughout the activity Identify potential adverse reactions and discomfort and describe the action to be taken Observe the drainage site for signs of leakage and apply the relevant dressing procedure 5.2 discomfort and describe the action to be 5.3 Observe the drainage site for signs of leakage and apply the relevant dressing 5.4 Record and report outcomes of the activity in line with local policy and protocol
+Lea rning Outcome - The learner will: Asses ssment Criterion - The learner can: 4.3 Confirm the individual's identity and obtain valid consent Be able to care for and support the individual during and after the procedure 4.4 Communicate accurate information in a way that is sensitive to the personal beliefs and preferences of the individual 4.5 Carry out wound drain removal in accordance with local policy and protocol 4.6 Dispose of used wound drainage systems and equipment according to local policy and protocol 5 5.1 Reassure the individual throughout the activity 5.2 Identify potential adverse reactions and discomfort and describe the action to be taken 5.3 Observe the drainage site for signs of leakage and apply the relevant dressing 5.4 Record and report outcomes of the activity in line with local policy and protocol